Cactus Hotel

 The Cactus Hotel, previously known as the Hilton Hotel, is a historic hotel in downtown San Angelo, Texas.
 The hotel was built in 1929 and added to the National Register of Historic Places on September 20, 1984.

 Site

 The hotel stands at 36 E. Twohig, on the northwest corner of Twohig and Oakes, in downtown San Angelo, Texas.

 History

 In 1919, entrepreneur Conrad Hilton established a hotel chain that he began rapidly expanding across Texas in the 1920s.
-He constructed the Dallas Hilton in 1924–25, then identified several West Texas cities, including San Angelo, to open hotels in.
+He constructed the Dallas Hilton in 1924–25, then identified several West Texas cities, including San Angelo, in which to open hotels.
 The construction of the Dallas Hilton had exceeded Hilton's budget, however, and he sought partnerships to limit future expenses in the construction of future hotels.